Before we discuss why your brand needs a community marketing strategy, let’s kick off with what a community marketing strategy is.

 A community marketing strategy might sound like the latest buzzword in the world of marketing, but it’s also become a crucial part of the buyer journey.

-It might sound like the latest catchy buzzword in the world of marketing, but community marketing is an inevitable product of the age of the customer.
-With immediate access to the products and services they’re interested in, as well as the ability to leave feedback on review sites and social media, today’s customers have more power than ever before.
-With customers being so much better informed, brands have been forced to transform their marketing strategies to focus more on meaningful relationships driven by two-way conversation.
+Let’s face it.
+Today’s customers have more power than ever before.
+From immediate access to the products and services they’re interested in, the ability to leave feedback on review sites and spying on social media, customers are so much better informed. than they used to be.
+As a result, brands have been forced to transform their marketing strategies and focus their efforts on building meaningful relationships which are driven by two-way conversation.

-In many applications, traditional methods of marketing are now dead, but that doesn’t mean human nature has changed.
 The need for social interaction isn’t a luxury – it’s a fundamental need.
-Empowered by modern technology and a strong sense of connectedness, customers can now have a very real impact on the brands they do business with.
+Thanks to the rise of technology and having a strong sense of connectedness, customers can now have a very real impact on the brands they do business with.
 Companies can contribute to this sense of belonging by building a community marketing strategy that prioritises meaningful engagement over conventional mass advertising.